 Perhaps it’s that this movie really does want to be so different that it tries to not go over any of the same material we’ve seen before, (other than Kingpin.)
 That’s why we get The Prowler as a major character, a villain / vigilante who has not been featured in any Spider-Man movies yet, but who is closely related to the Miles Morales storyline.
 And what this movie lacks in villains, it certainly makes up for in heroes.
 Not other Marvel heroes, Avengers style, or anything, but instead, different versions of Spider-Man.
 After Peter Parker dies, we meet another Peter Parker, (this one voiced by Jake Johnson, from TVs The New Girl show.)
 And then we meet a ton of other incarnations as well.

 There’s Spider-Man Noir, a tough-talking detective version from the forties, (voiced by Nicholas Cage, who delivers his lines perfectly.)
 There’s also Spider-Gwen, a Gwen Stacey version of the hero, and Spider-Ham, a pig version, (something resembling Porky Pig, dressed in a Spider-Man outfit.)
 There’s even an anime version, which means a young, Japanese girl with a giant robot that looks like a spider and is designed with the same colors as Spider-Man.
 And all of these characters are brought into this universe or dimension in the same way, meaning through a portal that opens up at the exact same time for each of them.
-We get to meet each of these characters in a Groundhog Day-like situation, where the character narrates over a montage, that is basically the same montage for each of them, (it includes the exact same words as well, such as “alright… let’s do this one last time… so I was bit by a radioactive spider…”)
+We get to meet each of these characters in a Groundhog Day-like situation, where the character narrates over a montage, that is basically the same montage for each of them, (it includes the exact same words as well, such as “alright… let’s do this one more time… I was bit by a radioactive spider…”)